Niranjan2016/laraveltest/README.md

 ## How to use?
 Now we have two links in the top right corner namely Login and register
 1. The register will provide facility to register
 2. Login will provide facility to Login
+3. Dashboard - Once the correct email and password is provided while logging in you will be redirected to dashboard. (this dashboard is middleware protected. i.e. can not be reached without login).

 MIT © [Niranjan Nimbalkar]()